Big Men (film): Production

-The crew filmed between 2007 and 2011, in Ghana and Nigeria.
+The crew filmed between 2007 and 2011 in Ghana and Nigeria. capturing the development of Ghana's first commercial oil field and the resistance in Nigeria's Niger Delta.
+Director Rachel Boynton and her cinematographer had unprecedented access to Kosmos Energy, allowing them to film inside the oil company and capture the intricacies of the global deal-making process.
+The film was shot by a small crew, with Boynton handling direction and Jonathan Furmanski handling cinematography, which allowed for a more intimate and nuanced portrayal of the story.
+Big Men premiered at the 2013 Tribeca Film Festival.
+The DVD release includes closed captions, chapter markers, and bonus scenes, providing additional context and insights into the film's themes and production.

 Reception

 Big Men was acclaimed by critics.
 It holds a 90/100 on Metacritic and a 100% rating on Rotten Tomatoes.
 In The New York Times, Jeannette Catsoulis wrote that "this cool and incisive snapshot of global capitalism at work is as remarkable for its access as for its refusal to judge."
-Alan Scherstuhl of The Village Voice opined that the film "is no simple screed against tick-like profiteers growing fat on malnourished hosts," but instead "a richly detailed portrait".
+Alan Scherstuhl of The Village Voice opined that the film "is no simple screed against tick-like profiteers growing fat on malnourished hosts," but instead "a richly detailed portrait."

-In The Washington Post, Stephanie Merry argued, "Boynton’s most impressive feat in 'Big Men' is how she takes an impossibly convoluted scenario, makes sense of it and tells a story that's riveting on its own but also serves as a parable about greed and human nature."
+In The Washington Post, Stephanie Merry argued, "Boynton's most impressive feat in 'Big Men' is how she takes an impossibly convoluted scenario, makes sense of it, and tells a story that's riveting on its own but also serves as a parable about greed and human nature."